KeyboardNerd/clairlab/onboarding.md

 #### alpine:latest Example

+This image contains only one layer.

 The file `/etc/os-release` typically contains the operating system information.
-Here is one example from `alpine:latest`:
+Here is one example:

 ```
 NAME="Alpine Linux"